Discover London with an Open City group tour…

 All prices are available on request.

-Merlin Fulcher, Head of Tours at Open City
+Merlin Fulcher, Editorial Director at Open City

 Where can we go?

-Our tours typically tour run for 2hr30 and host up to 25 participants.
+Our walking tours typically tour run for 2hr30 and host up to 25 participants.
 Prices for all group tours are available on request

 King’s Cross